Designing Simple Mechanisms: Taking mechanisms literally

-The practice of market design led economists to focus on a more literal interpretation of mechanisms, namely that mechanism design involves ``explicitly analyzing the consequences of trading rules that presumably are really common knowledge" \citep{wilson1987}.
-On this view, the rules of the mechanism are not shorthand for a vague decentralized process; rather, they capture the actual rules of the institution as understood by the participants.
-For instance, the rules for a multi-round auction specify what bids are permitted, what each bidder learns about the bids from past rounds, when the auction will end, and how the winner and the payments will be determined.
+The practice of designing real-world markets led economists to focus on a more literal interpretation of mechanisms, namely that mechanism design involves ``explicitly analyzing the consequences of trading rules that presumably are really common knowledge" \citep{wilson1987}.
+On this view, the rules of the mechanism are not shorthand for a vague decentralized process; rather, they capture actual rules of the institution as understood by participants.
+For instance, the rules for a sealed-bid auction specify what bids are permitted and how the winner and the payments are determined.